viur-framework/viur-docs/source/basics.rst

 Skeletons and bones
 ===================

 Skeletons are the data models of a ViUR application.
 They describe, how and in which ways information in the database is stored and loaded.
-Skeletons are derived from the class :class:`~server.skeleton.Skeleton`.
+Skeletons are derived from the class :class:`~viur.core.skeleton.Skeleton`.

 The skeletons are made of bones.
 A bone is the instance of a bone class and references to a data field in the resulting data document.
 It performs data validity checks, serialization to and deserialization from the database and reading data from the clients.